made642/made642/README.md

 - 👋 Hi, I’m @made642
 - 👀 I’m interested in anything that's made me happy or caught my attention.
 - 🌱 I’m currently learning Japanese Language and Game Development Course
-- 💞️ I’m looking to collaborate on creating a new game app and guiding me in the whole process.
+- 💞️ I’m looking to collaborate on creating a new game app.
+I am looking for a tutor to guide me in the whole process.
 I am still learning.
+Please be more patient.
 - 📫 How to reach me contact me in any of social platform.
 I prefer in Messager or Insta.

 <!---